Streamlinelv/cartbounty/readme.txt

 = How to send automated abandoned cart recovery emails? =

 The free version of CartBounty does all the hard work of saving abandoned shopping carts and presenting them to you, it is simple and efficient.
-If you would like to [send your visitors automated abandoned cart recovery emails via MailChimp or ActiveCampaign](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider supporting our efforts and purchase our Pro version.
+If you would like to [send your visitors automated abandoned cart recovery emails via ActiveCampaign, GetResponse or MailChimp](https://www.cartbounty.com "send your visitors automated abandoned cart recovery emails") please consider supporting our efforts and purchase our Pro version.

-[MailChimp](https://mailchimp.com) offers a forever Free plan that you can use to send abandoned cart recovery emails.
-And [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* offers exceptional ways to automate your abandoned carts using If/Else statements to create different actions and triggers when to send out emails.
+[ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* offers exceptional ways to automate your abandoned carts using If/Else statements to create different actions and triggers when to send out emails.
+[GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* is a beautifully designed email marketing platform to save and recover online abandoned shopping carts.
+And [MailChimp](https://mailchimp.com) offers a forever Free plan that you can use to send abandoned cart recovery emails.

-= How does the Exit Intent Technology work? =
+= How does Exit Intent Technology work? =

 If a user tries to leave your shop with an abandoned cart, just before leaving, he will be presented with an additional form that will ask for his email address.
 Once it is entered (no need to submit the form), user's cart will be automatically captured.

 Exit Intent form will be displayed only to unregistered users once per hour.
-If the user enters his email address either in the Exit Intent form or in the Checkout form - Exit Intent will no longer be displayed upon leaving your shop.
+If the user enters his email address either in Exit Intent form or in the Checkout form - popup will no longer be displayed upon leaving your shop.

-If you would like to test the visual appearance of the Exit Intent, please check the "Enable Test Mode" checkbox.
-Please note that only users with Admin rights will be able to see the Exit Intent during this stage and appearance limits will be removed.
+If you would like to test the visual appearance of Exit Intent, please check the "Enable Test Mode" checkbox.
+Please note that only users with Admin rights will be able to see Exit Intent during this stage and appearance limits will be removed.
 This means that it will be showed to the Admin each time he tries to leave the shop.

 In case you would like to enable Exit Intent Technology on mobile phones and tablets, please upgrade to [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") version.
 Mobile Exit Intent will be triggered on mobile devices once the page is quickly scrolled up or if the "Back" button is used.

-= How to change the content and image of the Exit Intent? =
+= How to change the contents of Exit Intent popup? =

-If you would like to make adjustments to the default content of the Exit Intent, you can use either [action hooks and filters](https://www.cartbounty.com/#actions-and-filters) that we have provided for you or use our Exit Intent template file to make the necessary adjustments.
+If you would like to make adjustments to the default contents of Exit Intent, you can use either [action hooks and filters](https://www.cartbounty.com/#actions-and-filters) that we have provided for you or use our Exit Intent template file to make the necessary adjustments.

 You can find the Exit Intent template file inside "/plugins/woo-save-abandoned-carts/templates/cartbounty-exit-intent.php".
-This template file contains the markup to display the Exit Intent and to capture the Abandoned cart prior the user leaves your shop.
+This template file contains the markup to display the popup and to capture the Abandoned cart prior the user leaves your shop.
 Please copy this template to your shops theme to keep your customization intact after plugin updates.

 You can copy this template file to either one of these locations:

 * yourtheme/templates/cartbounty-exit-intent.php
 * yourtheme/cartbounty-exit-intent.php

 When modifying our template, please do not change the ID #cartbounty-exit-intent-email of the email input field.
-If changed, the plugin will not be able to capture abandoned carts using the Exit Intent form.
+If changed, the plugin will not be able to capture abandoned carts using Exit Intent form.

 = What action hooks and filters are available for additional customization? =

-Our Exit Intent template contains different action hooks and filters that allow you to create new, edit, replace or remove existing content including the main image in the Exit Intent window.
+Our Exit Intent template contains different action hooks and filters that allow you to create new, edit, replace or remove existing content including the main image in Exit Intent window.

 Available action hooks: